London Calling: Revolutionising Driver Communications with Tower Transit

 Clearly, there’s little need to convince Debbie of the role technology can play in improving businesses and the overall way organisations operate: “Technology is going to play a massive part in future transport trends, and in the bus industry in particular,” Debbie predicts.
 “You obviously need systems like DAS which for internal working; but it’s everywhere.
 Look at RTPI: it’s crucial to provide that because those technologies bring so many benefits to companies and passengers.”

 “You have to move with technology or you’ll be left behind!”
 Debbie warns.
 But, of course, technology needn’t cause any undue alarm.
-In fact, Samantha holds up DAS-Web as an example of technology which, because it is easy to use, can actually be introduced without too much concern:
+In fact, Samantha holds up DAS-Web as an example of

 “The system is absolutely intuitive; it’s so easy to use,” Samantha says.
 “This means you don’t have to be computer literate to use it – you just need to pick it up and you’re on your way!”